kitao/pyxel/README.md

 pyxeleditor [pyxel_resource_file]
 ```

-If the specified Pyxel resource file (.pyxel) exists, the file is loaded, and if it does not exist, a new file is created with the specified name.
+If the specified Pyxel resource file (.pyxres) exists, the file is loaded, and if it does not exist, a new file is created with the specified name.
-If the resource file is omitted, the name is `my_resource.pyxel`.
+If the resource file is omitted, the name is `my_resource.pyxres`.

 After starting Pyxel Editor, the file can be switched by dragging and dropping another resource file.